AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ### Updates and Pipelines {#updates-pipelines}

-Pipelines are the only way to [deploy code to the environments of AEM as a Cloud Service.](deploy-code.md) For this reason, each pipeline is associated with a particular AEM version number.
+Pipelines are the only way to [deploy code to the environments of AEM as a Cloud Service.](deploy-code.md) For this reason, each pipeline is associated with a particular AEM version.

 If Cloud Manager detects that there is a newer version of AEM available than that which was last deployed with the pipeline, it shows the **Update Available** status for the environment.

 The process of updating is therefore a two-step process:

-1. Updating the pipeline with the latest AEM version number
+1. Updating the pipeline with the latest AEM version
 1. Running the pipeline to deploy the new version of AEM to an environment

 ### Updating Your Environments {#updating-your-environments}